All spoilers on this page are left unmarked. You Have Been Warned!

 - As Tony wields the Stones, you can actually see the energies tearing through his armor.
 After his snap, his body is so badly damaged, his ear has burned off.
 And Tony, one of the most notorious Motor Mouths in movie history, can't even speak to Rhodey or Peter when the two discover his damaged state.

 - The Mood Whiplash after the successful snap back.
-Clint gets a call from his wife, Scott admires some birds seemingly returned in one of the compound's gardens and happily states that their plan worked...and then a wounded Bruce looks up and sees the shadow of Sanctuary II opening fire.
+Clint gets a call from his wife, Scott admires some birds seemingly returned in one of the compound's gardens and happily states that their plan worked...and then a wounded Bruce looks up and sees the shadow of Sanctuary II blocking out the sun, and a missile headed for them.
+Seconds later, the Avengers Compound is hit by a bombardment of dozens of missiles, reducing it to a giant pile of rubble.

-- In the immediate aftermath of Thanos' bombardment of the compound, the explosion has trapped Banner (who's effectively down an arm due to using the Gauntlet), Rhodey (who is paraplegic and now stripped of his mechanical leg braces), and Rocket (who, despite his enhancements, is still a raccoon and physically pretty weak) under tons of rubble as water from the river pours in.
+- In the immediate aftermath of the bombardment, Banner (who's effectively down an arm due to using the Gauntlet), Rhodey (who is paraplegic and now stripped of his mechanical leg braces), and Rocket (who, despite his enhancements, is still a raccoon and physically pretty weak) are trapped under tons of rubble as water from the river pours in.
 For anyone suffering from claustrophobia and/or hydrophobia, it's a terrifying sequence.
 Rocket, in particular, is freaking out.
 He eventually reaches the point where he just stops talking and starts to cry out, sounding like a terrified animal or kid, which is made even worse by the fact that Rocket almost never shows fear like this.

 - Immediately after this, Clint has been knocked somewhere into the ruined bowels of the Avengers' base along with the Infinity Gauntlet.
 He seems fine, picks up the Gauntlet, and prepares to find a way out.
 Then, he hears a quiet growl, so he fires a light arrow at the darkness behind him, which reveals a pack of Thanos' Outriders charging him, out for blood.
 The cramped setting, red lighting, and snarling monsters evokes images of Aliens as well as the scares that movie brought.

 - Thanos's conversation with Tony, Cap and Thor before they battle perfectly shows just how far he has gone off the deep end.
 Having seen that everything he did and will do has been for nothing - that no one will ever appreciate his efforts to balance the universe, that history will never vindicate or consider him anything other than a monster and a mass murderer, and that people will always seek to undo what he did- rather than admit he got it wrong in his methods to save the galaxy, Thanos simply declares this time he will use the Infinity Stones to eradicate all life, then remake the universe in his own image, one that appreciates everything he has done to achieve balance.
-For all his claims about saving the universe, Thanos proves what he really wants is its adulation.Thanos: You could not live with your own failure.
+For all his claims about saving the universe, Thanos proves what he really wants is to just be adulated as a hero and silence the condemnation of those on Titan who called his plan insanity for good.Thanos: You could not live with your own failure.
 Where did that bring you?
 Back to me.
 I thought by eliminating half of life, the other half would thrive.
 But you've shown me that's impossible.
 And as long as there are those that remember what was, there will always be those that are unable to accept what can be.
 They will resist.

 Tony Stark: Yep, we're all kinds of stubborn.